-To model the observed molecular resonances based on Egs.~1 and~2, four scattering-length functions $a(k)$ are required.
-In our model, we use the short-range potential provided in Ref.~\cite{Khuskivadze2002praadiabatic}, integrate the radial Schr\"odinger equation, and evaluate the scattering wavefunction at a distance of 150$a_0$ from the perturber.
-The scattering length then follows from textbook equations \cite{Sakurai2010}.
-We allow for an adjustable phase shift at 0.01$a_0$, near the center of the perturber atom, which accounts for short-range corrections of the Rb$^-$ scattering potential and is used to fine-tune the functions $a(k)$.
+To model the observed molecular resonances based on Eqs.~1 and~2, four scattering-length functions $a_l^i(k)$ are required.
+In our model, we use the short-range potential provided in Ref.~\cite{Khuskivadze2002praadiabatic}, integrate the radial Schr\"odinger equation, and evaluate the scattering wavefunctions at a distance $d =$ 150$a_0$ from the perturber, corresponding to the typical width of the outermost lobe of the Rydberg-electron wavefunction for 24$D$.
+The scattering lengths then follow from textbook equations \cite{Sakurai2010}.
+The values of the resulting scattering length functions $\tilde{a}_l^i(k)$ at very low $k$ are artificial because they depend on the evaluation distance (here, $d$ = 150$a_0$), whereas the true scattering length functions $a_l^i(k)$, obtained in the limit $d \rightarrow \infty$, are independent of $d$.
+Our approach of using $d$ = 150$a_0$ avoids the problem that for $k$ $\rightarrow 0$ the \mbox{$p$-wave} scattering lengths diverge \cite{OMalley1961jmpmodification}, which would cause an unphysical divergence in the adiabatic potentials at the classical turning point of the Rydberg electron when using the Fermi method.
+Due to the localization of the Rydberg electron within the lobes of its wavefunction, the probability of finding it at very low $k$ is negligible, allowing us to use $\tilde{a}_l^i(k)$ to calculate the potentials.

-Every set of four $a(k)$ yields eight PECs through solving Eq.~\ref{eqn_hamiltonian}.
-From the PECs we obtain the vibrational resonances and determine their rms deviation from the 32 values in Table~\ref{fig:binding_energy_table}.
-The four adjustable phases are varied and the procedure is repeated until the rms value is minimized (3.8~MHz).
-The corresponding molecular resonances are shown as triangles in Fig.~\ref{fig:data}.
-In this calculation we have used a Rydberg-state basis size $20.1 \leq n\mbox{*} \leq 25.1$, where $n\mbox{*}$ is the effective principal quantum number.
-We believe this size sufficiently accounts for the Rydberg-state mixing caused by the perturber atom.
-We repeat the procedure for several basis sizes.
-The resultant scattering lengths $a_l^i(0)$ and their variations among the trials are listed in Table~\ref{fig:scat_length_table}.
+In our fitting procedure, we allow for adjustable phase shifts of the scattering wavefunctions at 0.01$a_0$, near the center of the perturber atom, which account for short-range corrections of the Rb$^-$ scattering potentials and are used to fine-tune the functions $\tilde{a}_l^i(k)$.
+Every set of four $\tilde{a}_l^i(k)$ yields eight PECs through solving Eq.~\ref{eqn_hamiltonian}.
+From the PECs we obtain the vibrational resonances and determine their rms deviation from the 32 measured values in Table~\ref{fig:binding_energy_table}.
+The four adjustable phases are varied and the procedure is repeated until the rms deviation is minimized (3.8~MHz).
+The corresponding calculated resonances are shown as triangles in Fig.~\ref{fig:data}.